 Each category has entry criteria to help you focus your entry so make sure you read this and tailor your entry and examples to suit.

-If you think your entry fits with more than one category then you can put in multiple entries and have a greater chance of being named a finalist!
+If you think your entry fits with more than one category, you can put in multiple entries and have a greater chance of being named a finalist!